MaxiGames/MaxiGames.js/bot-details/Privacy-Policy.md

 # Privacy Policy

 We do not collect or store any personal information about you.
-The only information we store is with regards to the economy category, and information for counting and starboard.
+The only information we collect is shown in /profile and /serverprofile.

-Contact us at angjunray@live.com for any questions.
+Contact us at maxigames.official.discord@gmail.com for any questions.

 _Last updated: 20 February 2022_